-PIN NUMBERS MNEMONIC SIGNAL NAME FUNCTION 41, 62 SIN0, SIN1 Serial Data Inputs Received Serial Data Input from the communication link to the associated ACE.
-Data on the serial data inputs are disabled when exercising loop back mode, and internally connected to their respective SIN lines.
-44 BDO Bus Buffer Output Output goes active when either serial channel, or the parallel port is selected as an output.
-BDO is used to control the system bus driver device (74LS245).
-45, 60 INTO, INT1 Serial Channel Interrupts Tri-state output (enabled by bit 3 of MCR) goes high whenever an enabled interrupt is pending for the associated ACE.
+PIN NUMBERS MNEMONIC SIGNAL NAME FUNCTION 45, 60 INTO, INT1 Serial Channel Interrupts Three-state output (enabled by bit 3 of MCR) goes high whenever an enabled interrupt is pending for the associated ACE.
 INT is reset when the pending interrupt(s) are serviced, or a Master Reset is performed.
-46 thru 53 PD7-PD0 Parallel Data Bits Bidirectional data port which provides parallel input and output to the system.
-The eight lines are held in a hig h impedance state when BIDEN is high.
-55 STB † Line Printer Strobe Output line, when active, provides the the line printer with a signal to latch the data currently on the parallel port.
+46 thru 53 PD7-PD0 Parallel Data Bits Bi-directional data port which provides parallel input and output to the system.
+The eight lines are held in a high- impedance state when LPTOE is high.
+55 STB† Line Printer Strobe Output line, when active, provides the the line printer with a signal to latch the data currently on the parallel port.
 56 AFD† Line Printer Autofeed Output line, when active, provides a signal for the line printer to autofeed continuous form paper.
 57 ĪNIT† Line Printer Initialize Output line to printer, when active (low), signals the line printer to begin an initialization routine.
 58 SLIN† Line Printer Select Output line, when active (low), selects the printer.
-59 INT2/INT2†† Interrupt Printer Port Tri-state output enabled by bit 4 of WCR.
-For the WD16C452, INT2 goes active (high) on the rising transition of ACK and reset (low) on the falling transition of ACK.
-For the WD16C552 INT2 goes active (low) on the rising edge of ACK.
-INT2 is reset (high) on the rising edge of IOR, when reading the parallel port status register. • with internal pull-ups. (††) This pin is INT2 for WD16C4 52 and INT2 for WD16C5 52.

-PIN NUMBERS MNEMONIC SIGNAL NAME FUNCTION 63 ERR Line Printer Error Input line from the line printer, informs the parallel port of an error by input- ting an active low signal.
+59 INT2 Interrupt Printer Port Three-state output (enabled by bit 4 of WCR) goes active on the positive tran- sition of ACK.
+This interrupt is reset low upon a reset operation, or after pending interrupts are serviced.
+63 ERR Line Printer Error Input line from the line printer, informs the parallel port of an error by input- ting an active low signal.
 Set low by the printer upon a deselect condition, PE, or other error condition.
 65 SLCT Line Printer Select Input from the line printer that goes high when the line printer has been selected.
 66 BUSY Line Printer Busy Input from the line printer that goes high when the line printer has an operation in progress.
 67 PE Line Printer Paper Empty Input from the line printer goes high when the printer is out of paper.
 68 ACK Line Printer Acknowledge Input from line printer that goes low to confirm the data transfer from the WD16C552 to the printer was suc- cessful.